 Asbestos Compensation Claim: The respiratory industrial diseases you can claim compensation for from your UK employer when exposed to dust in the workplace

-Asbestos compensation claim: the dangers to your health of inhaling dust at work should not be underestimated – on this page you will learn about the occupational diseases that you can develop in the workplace, including asbestosis, mesothelioma and silicosis which can form the basis of your industrial disease claim.
+The dangers to your health of inhaling dust at work should not be underestimated – on this page you will learn about the occupational diseases that you can develop in the workplace, including asbestosis, mesothelioma and silicosis which can form the basis of your asbestos compensation claim.

 Many jobs, such as mining or stone cutting, require workers to be exposed to a large amount of dust all day.
 This dust can be very fine – if it reaches your lungs damage can be caused and over a long period of time this damage can lead to a lung disease.

-How does your body attempt to stop dust reaching your lungs?
+How does your body attempt to stop asbestos dust reaching your lungs?

 Your body has a natural defence system designed to keep dust away from your lungs – little hairs called “cilia” line your nose and air passages leading to your lungs.
 These hairs are sticky – to catch most of the dust particles.
 In your air passages they move like a conveyor belt – taking trapped dust back up to your mouth where it can be harmlessly removed.

-For example: Imagine you work in a mill manufacturing asbestos – surrounded all day by floating asbestos fibres and particles.
+For example: Imagine you work in construction demolishing old properties containing asbestos – surrounded all day by floating asbestos fibres and particles.
 If your employer doesn’t supply you with the correct breathing protection it is easy to see how you will inhale large amounts of asbestos fibres every day and so overwhelm your natural defence system.